sahilmalhotra0510/io/active.md

 Here are our active projects:
 https://model.earth/io

-Here's a cmd for pulling down our main repos:
-Make a fork of the data-pipeline and data-commons repos.
-Then select those 2 checkboxes on the page above and run the cmd. https://model.earth/localsite/start/steps
+You can pull down our main repos with a single cmd.
+First make a fork of the data-pipeline and data-commons repos in GitHub.com.
+Then select  checkboxes here for those 2 repos and run the cmd in a local webroot folder. https://model.earth/localsite/start/steps

 Let me know if you need a welcome letter for the OPT program.